Twitter (TWTR) Q2 2017 Results - Earnings Call Transcript

 Anthony Noto - Twitter, Inc.

 Thanks, Peter.
 In terms of viewing duration, it depends on the content and it depends on the audience we're going after.
 It's literally very – I would say, there's a great amount of diversity and time spent.
-We've been overall very encouraged by the reach that we can all (41:40) achieve in terms of our MRC unique viewers as well as duration and engagement and the data points I've given earlier in the day, earlier in the call I mean.
+We've been overall very encouraged by the reach that we've been able to achieve in terms of our MRC unique viewers as well as duration and engagement and the data points I've given earlier in the day, earlier in the call I mean.
 So it's hard to give you an overall number because it's so different by vertical and it's so different by event.
 But overall, we're really pleased, and the best testament to that is we're able to renew our deals in the majority of the cases.

 As it relates to content discovery, this has been something that we've taken a very much step-wise approach to.
 When we launched last year in September, we really wanted to nail the product quality, the video product quality in terms of fidelity and latency.
 The team did a phenomenal job with that.
-The praise that we get for the quality of video, the praise that we get for the overall experience is very evident in all of our notification platform when (42:26) we have events on.
+The praise that we get for the quality of video, the praise that we get for the overall experience is very evident in all of our notifications tags when we have events on.
 The team did a great job with that.
-From there, we started to spend more time on the timeline and curating it in a better way, in a more relevant way and creating some theme timelines.
+From there, we started to spend more time on the timeline and curating it in a better way, in a more relevant way and creating some themed timelines.

 As an example, when the President had a joint address of Congress and Senate, we had a timeline that was of just Senators and Congressmen and it was high quality, influential, important politicians providing a perspective on that address as it occurred.
 And now we're in the state where we're not just leveraging organic ways to drive discovery such as promoted tweets, such as search notifications, we now have a location within the application to find live events.
 And that's under the Explore tab.
 And that rolled out last night on iOS and rolled out previously on Android.
 And we're really looking forward to see how that performs, especially as we move into 24/7 in news and sports.
 There will be something always there for our audiences in specific geographies because of that transition.
 So it's been a gradual transition, and a bit more for us to comment in that regard.

-The second thing I would really highlight is that when you look at Live and Explore tab, you're also going to see Periscopes and (43:37) content.
+The second thing I would really highlight is that when you look at Live and Explore tab, you're also going to see Periscopes and viewed VC content.
 And I want to emphasize the premium stuff is important.
 It builds awareness of live content in the platform.
 We're leveraging globally and nationally recognized stuff.
-But when I say that we want (43:47) underserved audiences and underserved content, it's everything from the head to the tail, from stuff that's professionally produced like the WNBA to individually produced content.
+But when I say that we want to build underserved audiences and underserved content, it's everything from the head to the tail, from stuff that's professionally produced like the WNBA to individually produced content.
 So it's a whole list of strategy with the goal of delivering to our passionate audience on Twitter what they want.

 Peter C. Stabler - Wells Fargo Securities LLC